 Stunning beaches, unrivalled sailing and some of Dorset’s top restaurants are all good reasons to book a holiday cottage in Sandbanks.
 This idyllic peninsula juts into the mouth of Poole Harbour, on the English Channel coast.
 Famous for its extravagant homes and celebrity residents, it’s no wonder Sandbanks has been nicknamed ‘Britain’s Palm Beach’.
 Holiday cottages in Sandbanks often overlook the sweeping bay, where yachts, sailboats and paddle-boarders glide across the shimmering sea.
 Sandbanks’ lovely Blue Flag beach is undoubtedly its main attraction.
 Believed by many to be the south coast’s best, this glorious stretch of golden sand is a paradise for sunbathing or whiling away a day with a bucket and spade.
 The gently sloping shore and lifeguards make it a popular spot for a bracing dip in the sea.
 On the promenade, you’ll find cafes, ice-cream stands and beach shops, selling everything you’ll need for a day in the sun.
 You’ll also have the chance to experience powerboat rides, inflatable ‘ringos’, jet-skis and land train tours.

 Located on the coast within the exclusive Sandbanks resort, Harbour Lodge is a luxury 4-bedroom holiday home in Hampshire.
-Its rooms would not look out of place in a glossy hostile magazine, while additional facilities include a cinema room, glass-clad sun terraces and a hot tub.
-This well-equipped ...
+Facilities include a cinema room, glass-clad sun terraces and a hot tub.
+This large, holiday house sleeps 8 within easy reach of lovely beaches and south coast attractions.

 - Sleeps 8